UPCOMING EVENTS

 SECTION 1: Full Association Meetings

 At least one business meeting of the full Association will occur annually, preferably in conjunction with the annual conference.
 This meeting shall preferably be conducted in person, but the Executive Board shall have discretion to designate the meeting time, place, and method of the meeting.
 Additional meetings of the full membership may be called by the Board on an as-needed basis.
-For purposes of the full Association’s meetings, a specific quorum will not be required to meet so long as members are given at least 14 days’ notice in advance of the meeting.
-However, voting on any issue will be delayed and conducted electronically after the commencement of the meeting if at least two thirds of the membership is not present for a live vote, OR if any member expresses a belief that more deliberation is needed before the time of the vote.
+For purposes of the full Association’s meetings, a specific quorum will not be required to meet so long as members are given at least fourteen (14) calendar days’ notice in advance of the meeting.
+However, in-person voting on any issue will be delayed and conducted electronically if at least a simple quorum of the total membership in good standing is not present, OR if any member in good standing expresses a belief that more deliberation is needed before the time of the vote.
 In cases of an electronic vote, meeting notes will be shared with the full membership before any such vote is required in order to be sure that all voting members have the information necessary for an informed vote.
+Proposed amendments to the bylaws may be voted on provided the notice requirements of Article 9 are otherwise met.

 SECTION 2: Executive Board Meetings